Background pattern

 Copovidone, sorbitan laurate, anhydrous colloidal silica, sodium stearyl fumarate.

-Kaletra coated tablets are yellow in color with a raised impression of (Abbott logo) and “KA”.
+Kaletra film-coated tablets are yellow with an embossed logo (Abbott logo) and "KA".

-Kaletra coated tablets are presented in containers containing 120 tablets (1 plastic bottle with 120 tablets) and multi-containers containing 3 plastic bottles each containing 120 tablets (360 tablets).
-Multi-containers with blisters of 120 tablets (1 box of 120 tablets or 3 boxes each containing 40 tablets) are also available.
+Kaletra film-coated tablets are available in packs containing 120 tablets (1 plastic bottle of 120 tablets) and multipacks containing 3 plastic bottles of 120 tablets each (360 tablets).
+Also available are multipacks with blisters of 120 tablets (1 box of 120 tablets or 3 boxes containing 40 tablets each).

 Marketing Authorization Holder: